christopherjnash/xExtension-wallabag-button/README.md

 # FreshRSS Wallabag Button
 A [FreshRSS](https://freshrss.org/) extension which adds a [Wallabag](https://wallabag.org/) sharing integration.

+This fork incorporates several error-fixes backported from the Readeck version of the button, merged into the original Wallabag integration.
+It was originally forked from [Joedmin’s Wallabag Button](https://github.com/Joedmin/xExtension-wallabag-button/releases).

 With this extension you can simply press the Wallabag Button next to an article or a custom keyboard shortcut to share it with Wallabag.
 Everything else happens in the background while you can continue reading articles without any further interruptions.

 ## Download and setup